Plotting correlated data: A Real-World Example

 The error bars for the last data point in \autoref{fig:dpt} are too small to be seen, which makes it impossible to judge how much that bin contributes to the bad agreement between the data and the nominal model.
 This can be easily fixed by plotting the data to model ratio, as done in \autoref{fig:ratio}.
 It also includes the local gradient of the Mahalanobis distance between the model and the data, as proposed in \cite{Koch2022}.
-Together, this makes it clear that while the dip in the third bin might be visually the most significant deviation of the model from the data in \autoref{fig:dpt}, the discrepancy is actually more driven by the first, and the two last bins.
+Together, this makes it clear that the discrepancy is actually more driven by the first and the two last bins, even if the dip in the third bin might be visually the most significant deviation of the model from the data in \autoref{fig:dpt},

+This is just a single example and cannot guarantee that this type of plot will always be useful in conveying information about the correlation between data points.
+Every data set and every correlation structure is different, and an exhaustive analysis of when principal component plots make sense is beyond the scope of this paper.